Vicente-Labs/smart-condo/README.md

 - [ ] The administrator can register and remove condominium employees
 - [ ] The creation of visitors must be validated by the responsible resident
 - [ ] Access control (entry and exit of residents, visitors, and employees) must be logged and validated
+- [ ] The administrator must ensure that all community events are approved before being published

 ## RNFs (Non-Functional Requirements)
 - [ ] User passwords must be encrypted